 Gautam Gambhir says he will withdraw if AAP proves pamphlet against Atishi was his doing

-New Delhi, May 09: Amid a row over offensive pamphlet against AAP candidate Atishi, BJP nominee Gautam Gambhir blamed Arvind Kejriwal, saying, "I abhor your act of outraging a woman's modesty Arvind Kejriwal and that too your own colleague.
+New Delhi, May 09: Amid a row over offensive pamphlet against Aam Aadmi Party (AAP) candidate Atishi, Bharatiya Janata Party (BJP) nominee Gautam Gambhir blamed Arvind Kejriwal, saying, "I abhor your act of outraging a woman's modesty Arvind Kejriwal and that too your own colleague.
 And all this for winning elections?"

 Taking to Twitter, Gambhir said that he was ready to withdraw his candidature if there was proof that the pamphlets were his doing.
 However, he further asked AAP chief Arvind Kejriwal and Atishi if they would step down from politics if he's not found guilty.